 The best time to visit the Dolomites is in the summer, from June to September.
 Our trip was in late July.
 In high summer temperatures are really comfortable in the mountains and sit around 20 degrees – the perfect temperature, in my opinion, for hiking and active holidays.
 The downside of the high summer is, of course, the larger numbers of people.
 Italians take their holidays in August so avoid this month if you want to avoid the most extreme crowds.
 Many say September is the best month to visit, as there are fewer people and still good summer days.
-But, as always in the mountains, the weather can be very unpredictable and the farther away you get from high summer the greater are the likelihood of snow or night frost.
+But, as always in the mountains, the weather can be very unpredictable and the farther away you get from high summer the greater are the chances of snow or night frost.
 If you go early in the season be aware that Refugio Locatelli doesn’t open before late June and that the cable car to Seceda only starts operating in mid June.

 Accommodation in the Dolomites